catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/sdks.rst

 Client tool versions
 ********************

-Each of the services we have on our Cloud require a different client tool to interact with.
+Each of the services we have on our Cloud requires a different client tool to interact with from the command line.
 Earlier in this section we covered how to install these into a virtual environment so that you are able to use the openstack command line.

 Below is a list of the Client tools and their latest supported version on the Catalyst Cloud.
-When upgrading a service, in order to be able to interact with any new features you should check to make sure that your client tools are up to date with oru currently supported version.
+When upgrading a service, in order to be able to interact with any new features you should check to make sure that your client tools are up to date with our currently supported version.

 +----------------+------------+--------------------------+
 | Service        | Toolkit    | Latest supported version |